stat697-s19/course-questions-wiki/week-03-reflections/mresendiz3-stat697.md

 [Chapter 9, Problem 1]
 * Question (mresendiz3-stat697): What types of macro variables are there and how can we reference them?
-* Answer: There are two types of macro variables: automatic and user-defined.
+* Answer (mresendiz3-stat697): There are two types of macro variables: automatic and user-defined.
 They can be referenced and defined anywhere in a SAS program but cannot be referenced within data lines.

 [Chapter 9, Problem 4]
 * Question (mresendiz3-stat697): What is necessary to define a macro variable?
-* Answer: The %LET statement is used to define a macro variable where quotation marks after the "=" sign is not needed unless the user wants to have them stored as part of the value.
+* Answer (mresendiz3-stat697): The %LET statement is used to define a macro variable where quotation marks after the "=" sign is not needed unless the user wants to have them stored as part of the value.

 [Chapter 10, Problem 1]
 * Question (mresendiz3-stat697): What is a SYMPUT routine?
-* Answer: The SYMPUT routine creates multiple macro variables within one DATA step without having to change a %LET statement and without having to resubmit the DATA step to assign a new value to our macro variables.
+* Answer (mresendiz3-stat697): The SYMPUT routine creates multiple macro variables within one DATA step without having to change a %LET statement and without having to resubmit the DATA step to assign a new value to our macro variables.
 We can update the same macro variable and create related macro variables all in one DATA step.

 [Chapter 10, Problem 7]
 * Question (mresendiz3-stat697): How do we create a macro variable during a PROC SQL step?
-* Answer: Use the INTO clause of the SELECT statement as such:  SELECT  data details; INTO: data_name;.
+* Answer (mresendiz3-stat697): Use the INTO clause of the SELECT statement as such:  SELECT  data details; INTO: data_name;.